-The current arrangement between the two entities has been the MPZS collects revenues from membership sales, merchandise sales through the MPZS-owned Zootique gift shop located on Zoo premises, fundraising efforts through special events (such as the annual ZooDo and 5K walk/race, etc.) and donation solicitations.
-In return, the Zoo provided free admission to MPZS Membership holders, assistance with membership database maintenance, full-time Zoo employee to manage the Zootique, access to the Zoo grounds for special events and animal handling for MPZS events.
+The current arrangement between the two (2) entities has been the MPZS collected revenue from membership sales, merchandise sales through the MPZS owned Zootique gift shop located on Zoo's premise, fundraising efforts through special events, (such as the annual ZooDo and 5K walk/race, etc.), and donation solicitations.
+In return, the Zoo provided free admission to MPZS membership holders, assistance with membership database maintenance, a full time Zoo employee to manage the Zootique, access to the Zoo grounds for special events and animal handling for MPZS events.

 In support, the MPZS has paid an operational support payment annually from funds raised through their efforts each year.
-Over the course of time this amount has increased to the amount of \$115,000 that has been paid annually each of the last four years.
-This amount has become an extremely high percentage of the annual funds MPZS has been raising through the Zootique net profits, membership sales and special event net proceeds.
+Over the course of time, this amount has increased to the amount of \$115,000 which has been paid annually for each of the last four (4) years.
+This amount has become an extremely high percentage of the annual funds MPZS raised through the Zootique's net profits, membership sales and special event net proceeds.
 In fact, in some years the MPZS has drawn down reserve funds to make their annual support payment.